 On This Day October 5

-1973 – Considered one of rock music’s greatest double-albums, Elton John’s “Goodbye Yellow Brick Road” — which contains the hits “Goodbye Yellow Brick Road,” “Bennie and the Jets,” “Saturday Night’s Alright for Fighting” and “Candle in the Wind” — is released.
+1973 – Considered one of pop music’s greatest double-albums, Elton John’s “Goodbye Yellow Brick Road” — which contains the hits “Goodbye Yellow Brick Road,” “Bennie and the Jets,” “Saturday Night’s Alright for Fighting” and “Candle in the Wind” — is released.
+The album spends eight weeks on top of the Billboard 200.
+In 2003, it is inducted into the Grammy Hall of Fame.

 1974 – American David Kunst returns home to Minnesota as the first person to travel the globe on foot.
 It takes him four years and 21 pairs of shoes to cross four continents, covering a total of 14,500 miles.
 The achievement enables him to plant his heels in the “Guinness Book of Records.”